cucumber-ltd/cucumber-pro-json-reporter/src/test/resources/io/cucumber/pro/README.md

 SET CUCUMBERPRO_GIT_PUBLISH=true
 ```

-Alternatively, you can specify a Java System property (in Maven, Gradle or other build tool):
+Alternatively, you can specify a Java system property (in Maven, Gradle or other build tool):

 ```
 -Dcucumberpro.git.publish=true